Chinese religious culture: a research guide.

 and japanological fields, for it provides much information on tools relevant

-for the study of non-sinitic Buddhist traditions. (also available as a
+for the study of non-sinitic Buddhist traditions.
+Although last updated in 2005, it is still useful.

 Buddhist Studies WWW Virtual